 Advanced casework in hearing evaluation.
 Maximum credit four units.
 Up to two units may be taken concurrently.
-Maximum credit four units of Communicative Disorders 626, 645, 646 and/or 656 applicable on a master's degree.
 646. Advanced Clinical Practice with Hard of Hearing (1) Cr/NC Prerequisites: A minimum of two units of Communicative Disorders 526, 546 and/or 626.
-Recommended: Credit or concurrent registration in Communicative Disorders 543 (Module I) 552, and 553, Three hours of laboratory.

-Supervised practice with problem hearing cases.
+Recommended: Credit or concurrent registration in Communicative Disorders 543 (Module I) Supervised practice with problem hearing cases.
 Maximum credit four units.
 Up to two units may be taken concurrently.
-Maximum credit four units of Communicative Disorders 626, 645, 646 and/or 656 applicable on a master's degree.
+Extind II 4 Mithilly !

 649. Seminar in Major Research in Diagnostic Audiology (3) Prerequisites: Communicative Disorders 542; and credit or concurrent registration in Communicative Disorders 600.
 Recommended: Communicative Disorders 644 and concurrent registration in Communicative Disorders 645.
 Consideration of research in clinical audiology.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable on a master's degree.
 654. Seminar in Physiological Phonetics (3) Prerequisite: Communicative Disorders 552.